mouseless/baked/unreleased.md

   generating data files in `Bake` mode
 - `CodeGeneration` layer now introduces `GeneratedContext` at `BuildConfiguration` phase which provides access to generated assemblies and files in `Start` mode
+- `Domain` layer now provides a service descriptor collection which will then be used to generate `IServiceAdder`

 ## Improvements